- Last updated:

 Joint council submission

-Moreton Bay Regional Council and Sunshine Coast Council wrote [PDF 23MB] to the then Deputy Premier, Minister for State Development, Infrastructure and Planning on 3 December 2014 to highlight the importance and values of the inter-urban break.
+Moreton Bay Regional Council and Sunshine Coast Council wrote to the then Deputy Premier, Minister for State Development, Infrastructure and Planning on 3 December 2014 to highlight the importance and values of the inter-urban break.

 The joint submission confirms Moreton Bay Regional Council and Sunshine Coast Council’s commitment to the protection of the Moreton Bay to Sunshine Coast Regional Inter-urban Break in its current state.
 It seeks the state government’s commitment to mapping and protecting this space in any revised SEQ Regional Plan.